JaguarFD/we-guide/docs/02-basics/04-projects.md

 ## Navigating the project dashboard
 **Summary** tab: The project summary tab displays an overview of the data within that project. <br/>
-**Cameras** tab: Here you'll find created cameras which can be connected to any camera checks within any project in that organization. <br/>
-**Locations** tab: This is where you will create, view, edit a location. <br/>
 **Details** tab:  This is where you can set and edit project details including the objectives, start and end date.
-This is also where you can add and edit Subprojects and Camera Checks information (required fields). <br />
+This is also where you can add and edit Subprojects, Locations and Camera Checks information (required fields). <br />
 **Upload** tab: In this tab, you can upload images belonging to the project.
 Images are uploaded per camera checks. <br/>
 **Identify** tab: Images upload to the project will appear in this tab.
 These images can be filterd by location, camera checks, species and subprojects. <br/>
 **Catalogued** tab: All data that has been reviewed by a user will be stored in this section. <br />
-**Individuals** tab: The individuals tab will contain images of known (recorded) individuals (jaguars, tapir and other identified individuals).<br/>
-**Species** tab: The species tab will contain a a list of different recorded species. <br/>
 **Users** tab: This button will open a screen where you can add users to your project. <br/>